Giskard-AI/giskard/python-client/docs/guides/wrap_model/index.md

   :::::

 {% hint style="success" %}
-To upload your model in Giskard, go to [Upload an object](docs/guide/upload/index.md) in the Giskard server.
+To upload your model to the Giskard server, go to [Upload objects](docs/guide/upload/index.md) to the Giskard server.
 {% endhint %}